Starfucker (Slayyyter album): Composition

 Starfucker is a sonic departure from Slayyyter's previous hyperpop style, combining a more conventional, pop sound with club music styles such as techno and electroclash.

+Songs

+According to Slayyyter, the lyrics of "I Love Hollywood!" are partly derived from her own experiences, but also satire of celebrity culture.

 Singles and promotion

 "Out Of Time" was released as the album's first single on June 9, 2023.
 This was followed by "Miss Belladonna" on July 21, 2023, coinciding with the announcement of the album.
 "Erotic Electronic" was released as the album's third single on August 18, 2023, alongside a music video where Slayyyter walks naked down Hollywood Boulevard.
 The release of fourth single "I Love Hollywood!" coincided with its music video and the album's release on September 22, 2023.

 Slayyyter debuted tracks from Starfucker in her set at Life Is Beautiful Music & Art Festival in Las Vegas on September 22, 2023.

 "Makeup" featuring French-born American singer Lolo Zouaï was released on November 10, 2023, as a promotional single to promote the deluxe edition of the album, which was released on December 1, 2023.